 3) You can do cultural analyses on anything.

 Context matters.
 The world around us shapes our clients’ businesses as much as clients shape their own world.
-Cultural analysis and semiotics can help you better decode experiences from everyday visits to the coffee shop or the pharmacy to underground subcultures representing rare segments of people.
-And, it can even help you understand things like protein, coffee, and pharmaceuticals.
+Cultural analysis and semiotics are essential research techniques that can help you better decode experiences from everyday visits to the coffee shop or the pharmacy to underground subcultures representing rare segments of people.
+And, they can even help you understand things like protein, coffee, and pharmaceuticals.

 4) Cast your net wider.